alirezaabdollahpour/CURE_fast_adversarial/README.md

 us to learn a robust CIFAR10 classifier with 45% robust accuracy to PGD attacks with ϵ = 8/255 in 6 minutes, in comparison to past work based on “free” adversarial training which took 10 and 50 hours to reach the same respective thresholds.

+Previous implementations used Apex-NVIDIA to accelerate the training processes on GPU.
+However, as using "apex" nowadays is not straightforward and reasonable, I implement "Fast Adversarial training" with PyTorch-amp scalers.

 ### Prerequisites